shirsi3/soc-copilot/README.md

 # SOC Co-Pilot

 SOC Co-Pilot is an AI-powered threat detection and response assistant designed to support Security Operations Center (SOC) analysts.
-This project integrates advanced log analysis, natural language processing, and MITRE ATT&CK-based enrichment to provide human-readable summaries and actionable recommendations for security alerts.
+This project integrates advanced log analysis, natural language processing, and AI enrichment to provide human-readable summaries and actionable recommendations for security alerts.

 Built using Wazuh, FastAPI, PostgreSQL, React, and Ollama (Phi-3), SOC Co-Pilot bridges the gap between raw security logs and analyst-ready insights.
 It enhances situational awareness, speeds up triage, and promotes more consistent and informed decision-making within the SOC.